Terms of Business (Non-Statutory Trust)

 Further information is available at www.fscs.org.uk or by contacting the FSCS directly on 0800 6781100

 All personal information about you will be treated as private and confidential.
 We will only use and disclose information we have about you in the normal course of arranging and administering your insurance.
 We may pass information about you to credit reference agencies for the purpose of arranging payments via instalments and may also pass to them details of your payment record with us.
 Any searches will be soft searches and will not affect your credit rating.
 We will not disclose any information to any other parties without your consent, unless required to do so because we are authorised by the FCA, it is in the public interest, or we have to by law.
 We may, however, use the information we hold about you to provide information to you about other products and services which we feel may be appropriate to you.
-Under the Data Protection Act 1998 you have a right to see personal information about you that we hold in our records.
+Under the new GDPR rules, you have a right to see your personal information we hold in our records.
 If you have any queries in this regard, please write to us.
 If you do not wish to receive marketing information from us, please let us know by contacting us at the address.
+You also have a right to request the erasure of all personal information held by ourselves or those we have shared information with.

 Claims and Underwriting Exchange Register and Motor Insurance Anti-Fraud Register